 - Downer Beginning: The two protagonists get one beginning each, both of them downers.
 Edward's beginning is merely about his life being shallow and empty, without any room for people really caring about each other.
 From there the scene flips to Vivian's life, taking the audience along for a plummet into hell.
 In the first few minutes we get:

-- One of her fellow streetwalkers has just been murdered, her corpse getting digged up from a dumpster.
+- One of her fellow streetwalkers has just been murdered, her corpse getting dug up from a dumpster.

-- She has to avoid her landlord and need a new john really quick, because her roommate has taken all the rent money to buy drugs...
+- She has to avoid her landlord and needs a new john really quick, because her roommate Kit has taken all their rent money to buy drugs...

 - ...from an especially skeevy guy who is entirely too keen on becoming Vivian's pimp.

 - Elite Man–Courtesan Romance: Wealthy businessman Edward Lewis hires Vivian to act as an escort for him for a week.
 Over that time he gradually falls in love with her, and she with him.

 - Falling-in-Love Montage: On their penultimate day together, Vivian convinces Edward to take a day off from work, a concept rather foreign to him.
 Their day is montaged with less luxurious but more intimate activities than he's used to — relaxing in the park, eating at a local Greasy Spoon type — culminating with her passed out on his shoulder on the ride home.
 That night, she breaks her taboo by kissing him on the mouth and their lovemaking is more passionate than typical hooker-client, ending with her saying she loves him as they sleep.